mbernste/mbernste.github.io/_posts/2023-06-19-matrix_spaces.md

 <span style="color:#0060C6">**Theorem 2 (row rank equals column rank):** Given a matrix $\boldsymbol{A} \in \mathbb{R}^{m \times n}$, its row rank equals its column rank.</span>

-Because of the row rank and column rank are equal, the can simply talk about the **rank** of a matrix without the need to delineate whether we mean the row rank or the column rank.
+Because of the row rank and column rank are equal, one can simply talk about the **rank** of a matrix without the need to delineate whether we mean the row rank or the column rank.

 Moreover, because the row rank equals the column rank of a matrix, a matrix of shape $m \times n$ can _at most_ have a rank that is the minimum of $m$ and $n$.
 For example, a matrix with 3 rows and 5 columns can _at most_ be of rank 3 (but it might be less!).
 In fact, we observed this phenomenon in our previous example matrix, which has a rank of 2: